pawelgrzybek/pawelgrzybek.com/content/posts/2021-06-23-book-review-algorithms-to-live-by-by-brian-christian-and-tom-griffiths.md

 ---
-title: "Algorithms to Live By by Brian Christian and Tom Griffiths"
+title: "Book review: Algorithms to Live By by Brian Christian and Tom Griffiths"
 summary: "What's the best way to sort books on your bookshelf?
 Is it even worth spending time sorting them?
 These types of questions are things that I think about a lot!
 Being a Software Engineer doesn't help because I always strive for logical proof of taken decisions."
 photo: "2021-06-23.jpg"
 ---